prometheus/prometheus/docs/querying/basics.md

     rate(http_requests_total[5m] offset -1w)

-This negative offset is disabled by default since it breaks the invariant that PromQL does not look ahead of the evaluation time for samples.
 This feature is enabled by setting `--enable-feature=promql-negative-offset` flag.
 See [disabled features](../disabled_features.md) for more details about this flag.

 ### @ modifier